solana-labs/solana/SECURITY.md

 * Participants must complete KYC and sign the participation agreement here when the registrations are open https://solana.com/validator-registration.
 Security exploits will still be assessed and open for submission at all times.
 This needs only be done prior to distribution of tokens.

 Payment of Bug Bounties:
-* Payments for eligible bugs are distributed monthly.
+* Payments for eligible bug reports are distributed monthly.
-* All bug bounties submitted in a given month are paid out in the middle of the following month.
+* Bounties for all bug reports submitted in a given month are paid out in the middle of the following month.
 * The SOL/USD conversion rate used for payments is the market price at the end of the last day of the month for the month in which the bug was submitted.